 A sprawling city, Los Angeles is an iconic travel destination and home to nearly four million residents.
-Outdoor visitors can experience everything from its pleasant Mediterranean climate and famous beaches to its rugged mountains and enchanting deserts.
-But it is perhaps most famous for its entertainment industry, considered to be unrivalled around the world and being home to the glitz and glamour of Hollywood and all its trappings.
-Read on to find out more of the pros and cons of living in Los Angeles.
+Outdoorsy visitors can experience everything from its pleasant Mediterranean climate and famous beaches to its rugged mountains and enchanting deserts.
+But it's perhaps most famous for its entertainment industry, which is considered to be unrivalled around the world, and being home to the glitz and glamour of Hollywood and all its trappings.
+Read on to find out more about the pros and cons of living in Los Angeles.

 Lifestyle in Los Angeles